dranov/cosplit-artefact/README.md

 The artefact consists of a virtual machine image.

 Download VirtualBox from https://www.virtualbox.org/wiki/Downloads.
 We used version 6.1.18.
+Older versions may work, but especially if you are running Windows and use HyperV (e.g. WSL2 or Docker), we recommend the latest version.

-The *login details* are user 'pldi21' with password 'pldi21' (without quotes).
+The login details are user 'pldi21' with password 'pldi21' (without quotes).

 ## Step-by-Step Instructions (Full Review)